 What is important to look for in a good workbench design?

 A good workbench should be made of durable material and be at a comfortable height for your build.
 The workbench itself should be sturdy and stable on its legs without any wobbling or shaking.
 The design should be large enough to accommodate your tools and workpiece.
-The bench should be easy to clean and include useful features like a vice, and heavy-duty tool tray.
+The bench should be easy to clean and include useful features like a vice, and a heavy-duty tool tray.

 How thick should my workbench top be?